EnvelopSound/Earshot/README.md

 If you want to add additional flags for ffmpeg that is called within the transcoder -- for example, more adaptive DASH stream bitrates -- you can update the "FFMPEG_FLAGS" environment variable in the docker-compose.yml.

-**5. Monitor with Webtools**
+## Using Webtools ##

-Load http://localhost/webtools in your browser to preview streams from the transcoder.
+Load http://localhost/webtools in your browser to monitor and debugs streams from the transcoder.
 Chrome or Firefox preferred.

 To test different [Dash.js Player settings](http://cdn.dashjs.org/latest/jsdoc/module-Settings.html#~PlayerSettings__anchor), edit the JSON in the Dash.js settings box.
 Any changes applied will affect the livestream on your browser in real time, or reload the new URL -- containing the encoded  settings as a parameter -- to test the player settings loaded initially on page load.